javierSanchez5/react-webserver/README.md

 # Challenge Week 4

 ## **Description**
 Using github actions to develop a docker container of a web server and publish it into a public registry.
-This application build a frontend page with information about challenge 4
+This application build a frontend page with information about challenge 4.

+Using multi-stage builds we optimize Dockerfile. the first stage we create a temporary image used to build the aplication, setting up all necessary dependencies in order to build our react application.
+The second stage we copied the content stored in build to the default path used by nginx

 ## docker hub repository
 [Repository](https://hub.docker.com/repository/docker/sanchezsv/reactwebserver)